Share:

 Treatment isn’t always necessary, since a bone spur may not cause you any pain or reduce your quality of life.

-If you experience pain, visit a professional to get a proper diagnosis and treatment.
+If you experience pain, visit a professional for a biomechanical assessment to get a proper diagnosis and treatment.
 It should be noted that you cannot remove the bone spur without surgery.
 But, if you fix the problem at its root, and take certain precautionary steps, bone spurs won’t necessarily be painful, and surgery won’t be necessary.
 In any case, surgery is a short-term solution as a bone spur can re-develop.

 If you do require surgery, the course of action is to either remove the bone spur entirely or to fuse the bones together.
 Recovery time can vary, and as always, it’s best to consult a healthcare professional for a proper diagnosis.